mdeliw/md/Effective Java.md

 }
 ```

-> A priviledged client can call the private constructor using reflection.
-To defend against this, have the constructor throw an exception if it is asked to create a second instance.
+<u>Second approach</u>

-In the second approach below, its becomes more clear that the class is a singleton.
-It also allows the option to remove the singleton behavior at a later time.
-Another advantage is the use of `SomeClass::instance`.
+Allows the option to remove the singleton behavior at a later time and uses the `SomeClass::instance`pattern.

 ```java
 public class SomeClass {